Caledonia, Mississippi: Demographics

-Schools
+Education

 The Town of Caledonia is served by the Lowndes County School District.
 It is home to Caledonia Elementary School, consisting of grades K-5, Caledonia Middle School, grades 6-8, and Caledonia High school, grades 9-12, together are called Caledonia School.
 The current high school building opened August 1986 after the passage of a county bond issue in November 1984.
 The new building replaced the historic auditorium that burned down in 1982.
 The elementary is the first level 5 school in the district.
 The school's nickname is the Cavaliers and the school colors are cardinal red and white.
 The school along with Amory school district are the best school districts in North Mississippi.
 Caledonia offers more Advanced Placement classes than Columbus, West Lowndes, or New Hope schools.

 The high school was heavily damaged by a tornado on January 10, 2009.
 The part of the school that was hit has now been rebuilt.
 The school has rebuilt the vo-tech center and has gotten a new middle school gym.

+East Mississippi Community College is the designated community college for Lowndes County.